mar1n3r0/go-app-orbit-db-demo/README.md

 # what works

-We can spawn an ephemeral node on the server part for the current run and store and retrieve data from db.
+We can spawn an ephemeral node on the server for the current run and store and retrieve data from db.

 # what doesn't work